wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 ## Dataverse vs Connectors

 Connectors allow you to take advantage of the Power Platform without moving your data.
-Power BI, Power Apps, and Power Automate all leverage connectors allowing you to analyze, act and automate across data and services.
+Power BI, Power Apps, and Power Automate all use connectors allowing you to analyze, act, and automate across data and services.

 With connectors:

-- Can leverage existing data sources and services.
+- Can use existing data sources and services.
 - Connect to more than 400 systems and services out of the box.
 - Access data stored on-premises systems with the data gateway.
-- Create custom connectors for internal and third party services.
+- Create custom connectors for internal and third-party services.

 > [!IMPORTANT]
 > Not all the public connectors support all the actions the underlying service supports, solution architects should investigate that the actions they require are supported otherwise a custom connector is required.

-Connectors allow you to build your apps without having to migrate the data which can be time consuming or costly.
+Connectors allow you to build your apps without having to migrate the data, which can be time consuming or costly.

 Microsoft Dataverse should be your data source of choice for new data stores, or where you want to make use of Dataverse capabilities that will be described below or you want to use features of the Power Platform such as AI Builder or Portal Apps.